+The dissertation may take a variety of forms with generally three separate publishable scholarly works or aims, but must adhere to format guidelines.
 The written dissertation document must be submitted at least 3 weeks prior to the final examination and formally approved by the dissertation committee before the final examination.
 All Graduate School guidelines and specifications must be followed as outlined on the Graduate School website:

-https://graduateschool.ucdenver.edu/forms-resources/resources (Format Guide for Theses and Dissertations)
+https://graduateschool.cuanschutz.edu/forms-resources/resources (Format Guide for Theses and Dissertations)